 - Use of UTRCA's passive recreation facilities continues to increase, taxing staffing levels and resulting in uncontrollable costs such as ensuring proper maintenance and risk management.
 While the use of UTRCA's passive recreation opportunities has increased, staffing levels have not. - Inflationary pressures are being mitigated by staging implementation of a 2021 Salary and Pay Equity review over two years; however, staffing retention, cost of living, and succession planning will remain pressures from 2024 to 2027.

 Other reference information and links:

 • Link to the UTRCA website https://thamesriver.on.ca/

 Contact:

-- Tracy Annett, General Manager Secretary Treasurer - 519-451-2800 ext.253
+- Tracy Annett, General Manager Secretary Treasurer

+- 519-451-2800 Extension 253

+- annettt@thamesriver.on.ca